 As you grow older, there’s nothing more than escape and relaxation that you wanted to have for your birthday.
-So I’m nothing but thankful to my boyfriend for surprising me of a quick getaway for my 26th birthday on one of the famous hidden gems in Antipolo, Rizal – Luljetta’s Hanging Garden.
+So I’m nothing but thankful to my boyfriend for surprising me with a quick getaway for my 26th birthday on one of the famous hidden gems in Antipolo, Rizal – Luljetta’s Hanging Garden.

 It was the perfect surprise/gift because it was months since I went anywhere, and despite that, such a relaxing retreat from work and adulting was much needed.
-Also, my birthday was a weekday making it perfect for Luljetta’s – fewer people to share the place.
+Also, my birthday was a weekday making it perfect for Luljetta’s Hanging Garden – fewer people to share the place.

 How to go to Luljetta’s Hanging Garden

 My boyfriend told me about his plan the night before, so I was able to bring my swimsuit and toiletries with me.
 He picked me up from our house on a Tuesday at 9 AM morning and we wazed our way to Luljetta’s Hanging Garden.
 We decided to take a heavy early lunch on Cloud 9 Restaurant first since the package we got had only snacks included on it.

 If you’re going to take public transportation, ride a UV Express going to Antipolo Simbahan in various terminals like Santolan LRT2 Station, Megamall, Starmall or Robinson’s Galleria.
 From Antipolo Cathedral, take a tricycle to Loreland/Luljetta’s.